Email Marketing: The Complete Guide 2026

 - Lead nurturing (B2B): Awareness, consideration, decision content automated along the customer journey

-- Birthday email: Personal greeting + special offer (requires date of birth in profile)
+- Birthday email: Personal greeting + special offer (requires date of birth in the profile)

-- Anniversary email: "1 year as a customer" with a look back and thank you
+- Anniversary email: "1 year as a customer" with a recap and a thank-you

-- Behavior-triggered: Website visit triggers relevant email, download starts follow-up sequence
+- Behaviour-triggered: A website visit triggers a relevant email, a download starts a follow-up sequence

 Segmentation: The Right Message to the Right Person